tctien342/Dell-Inspiron-7591-Hackintosh/README.md

   + Clover: BootGraphics -> UIScale -> 2

 #### Using DW1820a as wifi card

-You have to do following changes to Device Properties:
+You have to do following changes to Device Properties or it `cant boot into macos`:

 > Change